stephrdev/django-tapeforms/docs/fieldsets.rst

 The extra key in the fieldset configuration is not checked in any way.
 Its just passed around.
-You might use it to carry things in a ``dic`` like in the example or push a model instance to the template for further use.
+You might use it to carry things in a ``dict`` like in the example or push a model instance to the template for further use.